 DESIGN CHALLENGE topics are submitted by researchers working with NASA or its contractor community on current projects of interest.
 Student teams work on the topic of their choice over the course of one or two semesters.
 The overall experience pairs the student team and faculty advisor with a research-directed mentor; and provides student team members with an opportunity to engage in scientific research, hands-on design, space-related career opportunities, meeting presentation and educational outreach.

 As DESIGN CHALLENGE teams progress through a series of Levels and Option Areas, they are involved in taking a real-world research topic of interest from the idea-stage to an actual workable design.

 Because progress is team-directed, the overall program is able to accommodate a variety of design sequences taught in institutions of higher learning throughout the State of Texas [one-semester design, two-semester design, design and build, etc.].
-Seven team-directed increments [BASE, three specific design Levels, and three Option Areas] allow teams to decide how far they will take the design initiative while accumulating funds to support the team's effort.
+Six team-directed increments [BASE, three specific design Levels, and two Option Areas] allow teams to decide how far they will take the design initiative while accumulating funds to support the team's effort.
 Up to two teams per year per institution will be fully-funded to participate - based upon availability of projects and funding.